Cartooning and Comic Book Illustration

 Instructor Tom Wallestad has a passion for cartooning.
 If you do too, this class is for you!
 You will learn basic cartooning drawing skills, the foundations of penciling, inking, coloring, and transferring techniques.
 Explore the unique story-telling language of comics and graphic novels and apply what you learn to your development as a cartoonist.
 This class fills early!
 Register now!

 (If you are entering grades 8 or 9 in the Fall, you may register for the High School Summer Art Studio Camp if you wish to stay in the campus dorms as a resident camper).

 Instructor: Tom Wallestad

-Tom Wallestad, a Door County native, received his BA Degree from UW-Green Bay and earned his MFA in Computer Graphics from Syracuse University.
-He has been teaching cartooning, animation and multi-media classes for many years.
-His artwork offers interactive interpretations of visual and narrative structure that is comic book inspired.
-His unique body of work investigates perceptions of suggested space and reality in the form of a unique narrative medium.
+Professor Tom Wallestad earned his BA from UW-Green Bay and his MFA in Computer Graphics from Syracuse University.
+He has taught and created cartoon illustrations and animations in multiple media for many years.
+His artwork explores interactive interpretations of the visual traits and narrative structures particular to the comic book medium.
+He investigates perceptions of suggested space and reality forming his own unique narratives.

 Daily Class Hours: